Kiosked/get-consent/README.md

 ## About
 **Get-Consent** is a helper library to make collecting GDPR consent data from CMPs easier.
 Consent data is typically collected from a [`window.__cmp()` function call](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/CMP%20JS%20API%20v1.1%20Final.md#what-api-will-need-to-be-provided-by-the-cmp-) by providing certain parameters.
 This is tedious as the function may arrive (be assigned and ready) later, or may never arrive at all.
 This library wraps a smart interface around the `__cmp()` call for fetching consent so that you don't have to worry about the details.

+Get-Consent also handles being contained within an iframe, and will try to make `window.top.postMessage` requests to fetch CMP data.
+Note that Google personalization is **not** available in the circumstance that the script is contained within a frame.

 ### Google Personalization
 Get-Consent also recognises Google consent for use with personalized ads.
 Currently the following CMPs are recognised and supported: